zdravkov/kendo-docs/getting-started/using-kendo-with/jsp/tags/menu/overview.md

 ## Handling Kendo UI Menu events

-You can subscribe to all [events](http://docs.kendoui.com/api/web/menu#events) exposed by Kendo UI menu:
+You can subscribe to all [events](http://docs.kendoui.com/api/web/menu#events) exposed by Kendo UI Menu:

 ### Subscribe by handler name